kubevirt/kubevirt/docs/localstorage-disks.md

 The solution is to leverage Kubernetes pod scheduler to bind the PVC to a PV on a correct node.
 By using a StorageClass with `volumeBindingMode` set to `WaitForFirstConsumer` the binding and provisioning of PV is delayed until a Pod using the PersistentVolumeClaim is created.
-Kubevirt can schedule a special ephemeral pod that becomes a first consumer of the PersistentVolumeClaim.
+KubeVirt can schedule a special ephemeral pod that becomes a first consumer of the PersistentVolumeClaim.
 Its only purpose is to be scheduled to a node capable of running VM and by using PVCs to trigger kubernetes to provision and bind PV's on the same node.
-After PVC are bound the `CDI` can do its work and Kubevirt can start the actual VM.
+After PVC are bound the `CDI` can do its work and KubeVirt can start the actual VM.

 ## Implementation